 Takeaway #1: Gather the team periodically to assess your risks in order to identify new ones and eliminate the ones that are out of date.

 Having identified the risks to your project will help you to be proactive.
 You can prevent or decrease either the probability or the effect of the risks before they happen.
 This is important because the cost of change increases as the project progresses.
 Any risk event which happens at the end of the project will cause more damage to the project.

-Take away #2: The time spent managing risks is worth it.
+Takeaway #2: The time spent managing risks is worth it.

-Try to eliminate the uncertainty That is; collect as much information as possible from various resources to increase the certainty level so, that you eliminate the surprises for the project.
+Try to eliminate the uncertainty That is; collect as much information as possible from various resources to increase the certainty level so that you eliminate the surprises for the project.
 Yes, this would be great but very costly.
-But wouldn’t it be also costly to deal with all the risks being identified?
-Again yes, and moreover you’ll have limited time and resources and, hence you’ll not be able to deal with all the risks being identified.
+But wouldn’t it also be costly to deal with all the risks being identified?
+Again yes, and moreover, you’ll have limited time and resources and, hence you’ll not be able to deal with all the risks being identified.
 That’s why you’ll need a prioritization of risks and only spend time on the critical ones.
 As you decide on which risks are crucial for your project, determine the appropriate responses; that is, what to do with these risks in order to completely or partially eliminate either their probability or effect.

-Take away #3: Decide on the critical risks and have response plans for them.
+Takeaway #3: Decide on the critical risks and have response plans for them.

 Managing the risks will help you to deal with the surprises as long as you know the unknowns.
 What about the unknown unknowns?
 You cannot take proactive action if you’re not even aware of the unknowns.
 A reserve – generally called management reserve – can be used for this type of unknown, and only top management may have the right to plan and use this reserve.
 Are all of these enough to deal with uncertainties?